pkamath2/marl-handbook/ch2/compute.md

 First, make sure to read through the documentation on how to access the cluster.
 If you are off-campus, you will need to go through either the VPN or an SSH gateway, as described [here](https://sites.google.com/nyu.edu/nyu-hpc/accessing-hpc#h.5v318r5hu99p).

-You will need some basic familiarity with the UNIX command line, see [here](unix) for a quick overview.
+You will need some basic familiarity with the UNIX command line, see [here](unix) for a quick overview.-->